 Do you want to know how to buy futures and options?
 First, you need a broker that can do either or both, depending on whether you want to trade one.
 You may see that you need a margin.
 If you must use a margin account, ensure you’re good at trading both strategies.

-Tastyworks Is the Best Broker for Options Trading
+Tastyworks Options Trading Broker

 Despite only opening in 2017, Tastyworks has established itself as a world leader in options trading.
 With order execution times akin to the speed of light and commissions capped at $10 per leg, you’d be hard-pressed to find a better deal elsewhere.